29kamakshigupta/Alum-X-Backend/feature-description.md

 -Lets users send and accept connection requests.
 -Works quietly in the background so other features like chat or profile suggestions know your connections.
 -Makes it easy to build a network of people inside the app.

+## User Service
+Handles everything related to users in the application.

+-Stores basic details about each user like name, email, and profile data.
+-Helps create a new user when someone signs up.
+-Makes sure user data can be fetched whenever other services need it.
+-Acts as the main place where user-related information lives.